Buyers guide

 • Survey or building report

-• Stamp duty if due
+• Stamp duty, if due

-• Removal costs and storage if needed
+• Removal costs and storage, if needed

-• Buildings insurance from exchange of contracts
+• Buildings insurance from exchange

 • Initial repairs, flooring or décor

-• Service charges or ground rent if leasehold
+• Service charges or ground rent, if leasehold

-• Utilities and council tax set up at your new address
+• Utilities and council tax setup

 Final steps

-Exchange and Completion
+Exchange and completion

 Exchange is when contracts are signed and a completion date is set.
-From this point the agreement is legally binding and buildings insurance should start the same day.
-Completion is move day when funds transfer, keys are released and the property officially becomes yours.
+From this point, the agreement is legally binding and buildings insurance should usually start the same day.

-• Confirm meter readings and service providers with the seller or the agent
+• Confirm meter readings and service providers

-• Book removals and confirm access times for the completion day
+• Book removals and confirm access times

 Local insight